ruf-io/mz_shop_demo/README.md

     SELECT * FROM item_summary ORDER BY conversion_rate DESC LIMIT 10;
     ```

-    **Remaining Stock:**
+    **Remaining Stock:** This view joins items and (all purchases created _after_ an item's inventory was updated) and creates a column that subtracts quantity_sold from inventory to get a live in-stock count.

     ```sql
     CREATE MATERIALIZED VIEW remaining_stock AS
         SELECT
           items.id as item_id,
-          MAX(items.inventory) - SUM(purchases.quantity) AS remaining_stock,
+          MAX(items.inventory) - SUM(purchases.quantity) AS remaining_stock
-          1 as trend_rank
         FROM items
         JOIN purchases ON purchases.item_id = items.id AND purchases.created_at > items.inventory_updated_at
         GROUP BY items.id;
     ```

-    **Trending Items:**

-    Here we are doing a bit of a hack because Materialize doesn't yet support window functions like `RANK`.
+    **Trending Items:** Here we are doing a bit of a hack because Materialize doesn't yet support window functions like `RANK`.
 So instead we are doing a self join on `purchase_summary` and counting up the items with _more purchases than the current item_ to get a basic "trending" rank datapoint.

     ```sql
     CREATE MATERIALIZED VIEW trending_items AS